st-AR-gazer/tm_Camera-Timelapse/usage.md

 ### 1) Smoothest motion (fn paths)

 * Use `"fps": 0` in metadata (continuous evaluation).
-* In the plugin Settings, leave “Snap to FPS frames" **off** for fn paths.
+* In the plugin Settings, leave "Snap to FPS frames" **off** for fn paths.
-* “Step blend duration" is **not used** for continuous fn paths (you can leave it at 0).
+* "Step blend duration" is **not used** for continuous fn paths (you can leave it at 0).

 ### 2) Angle continuity

-We keep yaw/pitch **continuous** frame-to-frame and wrap them to [-π, π] internally, so loops are seamless and there's no “flip to shortest path."
+We keep yaw/pitch **continuous** frame-to-frame and wrap them to [-π, π] internally, so loops are seamless and there's no "flip to shortest path."

 ### 3) Looping behavior